 National Pickle Day recognizes the tart, sometimes sweet, and even spicy pickle.
-Each year on November 14th, pickle lovers pop open pecks of their preferred preserved pickle. observed annually on November 14.
+Each year on November 14th, pickle lovers pop open pecks of their preferred preserved pickle.
 It may be a Dill, Gherkin, Cornichon, Brined, Kosher Dill, Polish, Hungarian, Lime, Bread and Butter, Swedish and Danish, or Kool-Aid Pickle.
-Whichever is your choice, eat them all day long.
+No matter your choice, eat them all day long.

 The term pickle comes from the Dutch word pekel, meaning brine.
 In the United States, the word pickle typically refers to a pickled cucumber.
 However, just about any fruit or vegetable can be pickled.

 The process typically starts with a blanching process, depending on the fruit or vegetable.
 Then the product is packed into jars with seasonings that will give the pickles flavor.
 They can be spicy, tart, or sweet.
 However, the tartness and sweetness come from the brine.
 A basic brine includes vinegar and water.
 Various amounts of sugar adjust the level of sweetness in the brine.

 Each year in the United States, 5,200,000 pounds of pickles are consumed.
 While pickles can be high in sodium, they are a good source of vitamin K. In moderation, they make a great snack.

 - Food vendors sometimes serve pickles on a stick at fairs or carnivals.
 They are known as stick pickles.

 - A rising trend in the United States is deep-fried pickles.
 The pickle is wrapped in dough or dipped in breading and deep-fried.

 - The popularity of the pickle dates back thousands of years to 2030 B.C.
 At that time, traders imported cucumbers from India to the Tigris Valley.
 Here the people first preserved and ate the cucumbers as pickles.